abugnais/CodingChallenge/Telecom API.md

     /**
      * one to many
-     * list of phone numbers for the current user
+     * list of phone numbers for the current customer */ private $phoneNumbers;
-     */
-    private $phoneNumbers;
 }